• About Dr. Steven Anderson

 4. Strong cultural forces are opposed to a trinitarian view of God.
 It is well known that politically correct chaplains and pastors refuse to pray in Jesus’ name in ecumenical settings, since Jews, Muslims, and others are offended by the assertion that Jesus is the divine Son of God.
 Politicians are careful to mention “God” but not “Jesus” so as to avoid offending those who do not believe in the trinitarian God revealed in Scripture.
 Within the church are anti-trinitarian influences from Oneness Pentecostalism, which comes partly through popular preachers associated with the Word of Faith movement.
 These and other cultural pressures have made many Christians hesitant to make strong statements about the Trinity.
 However, the points where the Christian faith is being attacked most strongly are the points which ought to be emphasized most strongly in order to prevent heresies from growing.

 5. Formal liturgy has been removed from most evangelical churches.
 There was a time when people recited and affirmed a formulation of orthodox Christian theology every time they went to church.
 Usually this was the Apostles’ Creed or the Nicene Creed, although some denominational creeds have also been used.
 In every service, prayers were read which clearly expressed a trinitarian view of God.
 The strongly trinitarian Doxology or Gloria Patri was sung in every service.
 Trinity Sunday was celebrated once a year on the church calendar, giving the pastor an opportunity for focused teaching on the nature of the Holy Trinity.
 These are traditions which date back to the early centuries of church history, and they reflect the stress which the early church placed on correct understanding of the Trinity as absolutely essential to the Christian faith.
 The wholesale removal of these traditions has resulted in many churchgoers neither knowing nor believing fundamental doctrines of the Christian faith.
 While modern evangelical churches may wish to make small adjustments to traditional creeds in response to problems that theologians have long pointed out (such as the statement that Christ descended into hell), it is important for theology to be taught in weekly church services, and it is important to give people in the church the opportunity to make a verbal affirmation of their faith.
-If prayers are made spontaneously instead of read, then those who lead in prayer must be instructed in how to pray (pray to the Father in Jesus’ name), and should be encouraged to include a trinitarian doxology in their prayers.
+If prayers are made spontaneously instead of read, then those who lead in prayer must be instructed in how to pray (pray to the Father in Jesus’ name), and should be encouraged to include a correctly-formulated trinitarian doxology in their prayers.

 If many or most American evangelicals today hold a modalistic view of the Trinity, this gives rise to a troubling question: can someone believe in modalism and still be saved?
 The early church was unequivocal in affirming that modalists were not Christians.
 When Paul was combating anti-resurrection teaching in the Corinthian church, he wrote that “some have no knowledge of God” (1 Cor 15:34).
 When John was combating a teaching that denied the divine-human nature of Jesus Christ, he called those who hold this view deceivers and antichrists (2 John 7), and warned the church that to hold a false view of Jesus is to worship an idol (1 John 5:21).
 Today’s popular theology is amorphous and not formally defined; sometimes it is hard to tell exactly what people believe.
 Perhaps some people are just confused about terminology, but the reality is that many have a false view of God.
 The main reason why we see so many people walking away from the church in our day is that they were never saved to begin with.
 The preaching of the gospel must start with right theology, including and especially a right view of who God is.